Anuragsangem/Graph-DB-Neo4j-Cypher-Projects/Hospital data analysis/Readme.md

-### Objective: Develop a Neo4j database system for analyzing hospital data extracted from a CSV file.
+### Neo4j database system for analyzing hospital data.

 #### Description: This project aims to create a Neo4j database system to store and analyze hospital information extracted from a CSV file (`HospitalGeneralInformation.csv`).
 The dataset contains general information about hospitals such as their names, addresses, phone numbers, services provided, and performance ratings.